 The Federalist Papers

 The Founding Fathers were highly educated men and usually good friends.
 They wrote letters to each other to exchange political ideas with each other.
-These letters are called the Federalist Papers because most of them discussed the principle of a Federalist government.
+These letters are called the Federalist Papers because most of

 The current political parties